As society becomes increasingly conscious of its collective impact on the planet, more of us are turning to ethical investing.

 Ethical’s rise to fame

 Ethical investing is a fast-growing part of the investing world.
-Since the first ethical investment fund launched in the UK in 1985 it has become a major growth sector, now accounting for £19 billion of assets in the UK, and far more globally1.
+Since the first ethical investment fund launched in the UK in 1985, it has become a major growth sector, with the worldwide market for 'responsible' investment products estimated to reach $30 trillion by 2030.1

 Its relatively slow adoption in mainstream investing, despite a more than 30-year pedigree, may be due to both the preconceived ideas held about potential returns compared to the wider stock market, as well as the sizable challenges fund and wealth managers face in constructing ethical investment plans that appeal to a varied conscience.